 (c) An appraisal management company shall certify that the following is true upon its initial registration and upon each renewal of its registration:

-(1) The registered entity has a system and process in place to verify that a person being added to the appraiser panel of the appraisal management company holds a certification or license in good standing in this state to perform appraisals;
+(1) The registered entity has a system and process in place to verify that a person being added to the appraiser panel of the appraisal management company holds a certification or license in good standing in any jurisdiction to perform appraisals;

 (2) The registered entity has a system in place to periodically perform a quality assurance review of the work of independent fee appraisers who or that are performing real estate appraisal services on its behalf to ensure that appraisal services are being conducted in accordance with USPAP;